YinLinCMU/BouceFree/README.md

  + Week1: Add looping bounce

- Instead of creating barriers, loop the movement of character from top to bottom when it is out of bound(Finished.)
+ Instead of creating barriers, loop the movement of character from top to bottom when it is out of bound.(Finished)

  + Week2: Add Scores

- Now the user can see the score of their progress(Finished.)
+ Now the user can see the score of their progress.(Finished)

  + Week3: Add sound effects